The Prettiest Lake in Every State

 Iowa: Clear Lake

 Stunning sunsets are just the beginning of what you’ll find at this Iowa gem.
-Located 107 miles north of Des Moines, this natural spring-fed lake in Cerro Gordo County is known for its sandy shoreline, as well as activities like waterskiing, boating, and fishing.
-Anglers will find a plethora of walleye, yellow bass, and channel catfish here.
+Located 107 miles north of Des Moines, this natural spring-fed lake in Cerro Gordo County is known for its sandy shoreline, as well as activities including waterskiing, boating and fishing.
+Anglers will find a plethora of walleye, yellow bass and channel catfish here.
+Infamously, the city of Clear Lake was where the plane carrying Buddy Holly and Ritchie Valens took off shortly before it crashed, also known as “The Day the Music Died.”

 kansas lake